-This document is copyrighted by the NFPA.
-It is made available for a wide variety of both public and private uses.
+NFPA Standards are copyrighted.
+They are made available for a wide variety of both public and private uses.
 These include both use, by reference, in laws and regulations, and use in private self-regulation, standardization, and the promotion of safe practices and methods.
-By making this document available for use and adoption by public authorities and private users, the NFPA does not waive any rights in copyright to this document.
+By making these documents available for use and adoption by public authorities and private users, the NFPA does not waive any rights in copyright to these documents.

-Use of NFPA documents for regulatory purposes should be accomplished through adoption by reference.
+Use of NFPA Standards for regulatory purposes should be accomplished through adoption by reference.
 The term "adoption by reference" means the citing of title, edition, and publishing information only.
 Any deletions, additions, and changes desired by the adopting authority should be noted separately in the adopting instrument.
 In order to assist NFPA in following the uses made of its documents, adopting authorities are requested to notify the NFPA (Attention: Secretary, Standards Council) in writing of such use.
-For technical assistance and questions concerning adoption of NFPA documents, contact NFPA at the address below.
+For technical assistance and questions concerning adoption of NFPA Standards, contact NFPA at the address below.